About

 I've spent 25+ years in the middle of major technology shifts.
 Not the slide deck version — the part where you actually have to make it work.

-Across roles at Microsoft and Stripe, I built platforms that are still running: Microsoft Learn, Microsoft Docs, Stripe Docs.
+Across roles at Microsoft and Stripe, I built platforms that are still running: Microsoft Learn, Stripe Docs.
 Developer experience, documentation, operating models — the kind that keep working after the team that built them has moved on.
 The pattern is always the same: big strategy meets messy reality, and someone has to close the gap.
-That's always been the work.

 What I'm building